 - A large base quad cane can be a tripping hazard.
 It’s easier to get the wide base tangled up in your feet, which may result in a fall.
 A small base or a standard cane with a quad-tip can be less problematic if the person needs more support than a regular cane can give, but not as much as a large base provides.

 - Because of a quad cane’s wide base, you can’t walk as fast.

 - The large base quad cane won’t fit on stair treads, making this type of cane unusable if the person needs to use stairs.
 To fit on stairs, the cane’s base should measure no more than about 6” x 8” inches or it won’t fit on the steps.
 Be sure to measure the stairs before you buy a cane to ensure the cane will work for your loved one!

 - A large base quad cane is generally heavier than other canes.
 Frailer seniors will do better with a small base quad cane or a standard cane with a quad tip if those types will meet their needs.

-Like with my dad, a cane is usually one of the first walking aids most people use.
-They might need one during recovery after surgery or an injury, or they might need one if they have balance issues from something like vertigo or a severe ear infection.
+The most common reasons that someone would need a cane are if they are recovering from surgery or an injury, or they might need a cane if they have balance issues from something like vertigo or a severe ear infection or a stroke.

 There is no “one size fits all” cause to get a cane, but there are many good reasons for using one.